honeyfund/laravel-blackjack/readme.md

 ## Instructions

-You will be creating a Blackjack card game that will consist of 2 players--the dealer and ONE player.
+You will be creating a Web Application of a Blackjack card game that will consist of 2 players, the dealer and ONE player.

 The game will have 1 standard deck of 52 cards.
 The game will have 4 controls: